• ECTS

 1. Definitions of Nonparametric Statistics

 4. Variants and extensions of the Wilcoxon-Mann-Whitney test: Point and interval estimation of the effect of treatments, the case of paired samples, power of the Wilcoxon-Mann-Whitney test i) when the Student paradigm holds and ii) when it does not.
-Notions of "effect-size", calculation of sample sizes to obtain a targeted power.
+Notions of "effect-size", calculation of sample sizes to obtain target power.

 5. Other tests for the case of 2 samples: Kolmogorov-Smirnov test, Ansari-Bradley test